kitihounel/fspell/readme.md

 This spell checker uses a simple Python set (`set`) to store the valid words and a BK-Tree to get suggestions for unknown words.
-Suggestions are sorted using bigrams.
-The first suggestion is the word with the more bigrams in common with the unknown word.
+Suggestions are ranked using Sorenson-Dice coefficient.

 ## How to Use
 - Open a terminal and change working directory to the project directory.
 - Simply run `python3 fspell.py`

 ## How Does It Work?
-The program used a predefined set of files.
+The program uses a predefined set of files.
 - The file `words` contains the list of valid words.
 It is the base dictionary.
-- The file `misspells` contains the words you want suggestions for (you can change its content at will).
+- The file `misspells` contains the words you want suggestions for, one per line (you can change its content at will).
-- A third file `words.sample` contains a sample of words from the file `words`.
-  It was used when testing the program.

 ## About Performance
 With CPython, the program takes 1.5s on our computer to load the words from the dictionary